MileHacker Logo

 Halal: Chicken and beef are generally prepared halal in predominantly Muslim areas of Nigeria, but this is less guaranteed in Aba.
 Confirm with specific restaurants.

-Kosher: Kosher food is not widely available.
+Kosher: Food that follows jewish dietary laws is not widely available.

 Specific Halal confirmation is advisable.